carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 - "Can I avoid seeing hate speech and unsettling imagery and still analyze twitter?"
 - "What are some privacy or other ethical issues that you need to keep in mind when harvesting tweets with twarc?"
 - "How much personal information can we actually gather about a user given our twarc scrape?"
-- "What are some inappropriate use cases for twarc?"
+- "What are some use cases that might be inappropriate?"

 key points:
 - "Discuss the privacy of ethical concerns surrounding tweet harvesting."